Civil defense: Mitigation

-Mitigation is the process of actively prevents the war or the released of nuclear weapons.
+Mitigation is the process of actively preventing war or the release of nuclear weapons.
 It includes policy analysis, diplomacy, political measures, nuclear disarmament and more military responses such as a National Missile Defense and air defense artillery.
 In the case of counter-terrorism, mitigation would include diplomacy, intelligence gathering and direct action against terrorist groups.
 Mitigation may also be reflected in long-term planning such as the design of the interstate highway system and the placement of military bases further away from populated areas.

 Preparation

 Preparation consists of building blast shelters and pre-positioning information, supplies, and emergency infrastructure.
 For example, most larger cities in the U.S. now have underground emergency operations centers that can perform civil defense coordination.
 FEMA also has many underground facilities for the same purpose located near major railheads such as the ones in Denton, Texas and Mount Weather, Virginia.

 Other measures would include continual government inventories of grain silos, the Strategic National Stockpile, the uncapping of the Strategic Petroleum Reserve, the dispersal of lorry-transportable bridges, water purification, mobile refineries, mobile de-contamination facilities, mobile general and special purpose disaster mortuary facilities such as Disaster Mortuary Operational Response Team (DMORT) and DMORT-WMD, and other aids such as temporary housing to speed civil recovery.

 On an individual scale, one means of preparation for exposure to nuclear fallout is to obtain potassium iodide (KI) tablets as a safety measure to protect the human thyroid gland from the uptake of dangerous radioactive iodine.
 Another measure is to cover the nose, mouth and eyes with a piece of cloth and sunglasses to protect against alpha particles, which are only an internal hazard.